Ala Moana Hotel

-The Ala Moana Hotel is a hotel in Honolulu, Hawaii, opened in 1970.
-It adjoins the Ala Moana Shopping Center and is across the street from the Hawaii Convention Center as well as the Ala Moana Beach Park.
+The Ala Moana Hotel is a skyscraper hotel in Honolulu, Hawaii.
+Constructed between 1968 and 1970, the building reaches a height of 120.7 m and contains 38 floors.
+Upon completion, it was the first building in Hawaii to exceed 100 m and the first modern skyscraper in the state.
+It held the title of the tallest building in Hawaii until 1978, when it was surpassed by the Century Center.
+Additionally, it remained the tallest building in the state by roof height until 1990, when it was surpassed by the One Waterfront Towers.
+The hotel adjoins the Ala Moana Shopping Center and is situated across the street from the Hawaii Convention Center and Ala Moana Beach Park.

 History

-The Ala Moana Hotel was designed by the Seattle architectural firm of John Graham & Company.
+The skyscraper was designed by the Seattle-based architectural firm John Graham & Company.
 It opened in 1970 as part of Flagship Hotels, the hotel division of American Airlines.
-The hotel was renamed the Ala Moana Americana in 1972, when American bought Americana Hotels.
-The Ala Moana Americana was sold by co-owners Dillingham Corp. and Pick-Americana Hotels of Dallas to the Japan-based Azabu USA in 1986 for $70 million.
-Azabu undertook $31 million in renovations and brought in Ramada Renaissance Hotels to manager the property, which was renamed Ramada Renaissance Ala Moana Hotel.
-Azabu sold the Ala Moana for $85 million in 2004 to Crescent Heights, a Miami-based condominium developer.
-Crescent Heights sold approximately 800 of the hotel's 1154 rooms as condominium units, for approximately $200,000 each.
-Outrigger Hotels took over management of the hotel portion in 2006, though the hotel did not take on their name.
-Outrigger sold their interest in the hotel to the Australia-based Mantra Group for $52.5 million in 2016.
+The property was renamed the Ala Moana Americana in 1972, following American Airlines' acquisition of Americana Hotels.
+In 1986, co-owners Dillingham Corp. and Pick-Americana Hotels of Dallas sold the hotel to the Japan-based Azabu USA for $70 million.
+Azabu subsequently invested $31 million in renovations and engaged Ramada Renaissance Hotels to manage the property, which was rebranded as the Ramada Renaissance Ala Moana Hotel.

+In 2004, Azabu sold the hotel for $85 million to Crescent Heights, a Miami-based condominium developer.
+Crescent Heights converted approximately 800 of the hotel's 1,154 rooms into condominium units, selling them for approximately $200,000 each.
+Outrigger Hotels assumed management of the hotel portion in 2006, though the property did not adopt the Outrigger name.
+In 2016, Outrigger sold its interest in the hotel to the Australia-based Mantra Group for $52.5 million.

-The Ala Moana Hotel has 1,169 rooms.
-The 36-story building has a height of 396 ft.
+The 38-story Ala Moana Hotel stands at a height of 120.7 m and contains a total of 1,176 rooms.

-It is not to be confused with the Moana Surfrider Hotel, which was built about 70 years earlier.
+It should not be confused with the Moana Surfrider Hotel, which was built approximately 70 years earlier.

 Architecture

-Ala Moana Hotel was recognized by the Building Industry Association of Hawaii as a 2006 Parade of Homes standout.
+The Ala Moana Hotel was recognized by the Building Industry Association of Hawaii as a 2006 Parade of Homes standout.